SALMON-TDDFT/SALMON-DOCS/source/install_and_run.rst

 For periodic systems, a Fourier transformation is used to solve the Poisson equation (to calculate the Hartree potential).
 In SALMON, a simple Fourier transformation without Fast Fourier Transformation (FFT) is used as default.
-In SALMON, a parallelized FFT foutine, FFTE, is usable and works efficiently for large systems.
+In SALMON, a parallelized FFT routine, FFTE, is usable and works efficiently for large systems.
 In using FFTE, the following conditions should be satisfied::

   num_rgrid(1) mod nproc_rgrid(2) = 0